amazeeio/docs/local_docker_development/os_x_cachalot/help.md

     export DOCKER_HOST=tcp://192.168.99.101:2376

-This means your envionment variables aren't correctly set.
+This means your environment variables aren't correctly set.

 Of course if `amazeeio-cachalot status` reports that the VM is stopped, you should run `amazeeio-cachalot up` as well.

 ## The `docker` client reports errors like `x509: certificate is valid for 192.168.x.y, not 192.168.x.z`